acouprie/linky/README.md

 Linky is a game with dots and lines <br />
 ![game_in_progress](https://user-images.githubusercontent.com/6407580/47387502-d1d9e700-d70f-11e8-9ff0-0b5fe7525f94.png)

+## Launch the game
+Linux only:<br />
+Simply execute the file build/Linky to launch the game.<br />
+/!\ The refresh of the mouse doesn't have the same behavior during the development and when the executable file is used which occur the lines not to be draw instantly.
+This need to be fixed
+# Contribute
 ## System dependencies
 ```
 $ sudo apt install ruby-dev